jmcgettrick/MoodleDirectV2/README.txt

 	> Oracle database error when getting forum post.
 	> Inbox hidden columns fixed if Grademark is disabled.
 	> Close text removed from submission box to stop errors when Moodle run in an iframe.
+	> Individual part post dates can now be the same as post date.

 ####################################################################################